 - They're using recipe schema to incorporate the structured data into the Google Image Search results

-- Use image captions!
-Along with descriptive file names (no DSCN-0004.jpg) and descriptive captions (but use alt text only for screen readers)
+- Along with descriptive file names (no DSCN-0004.jpg) and descriptive titles (but use alt text only for screen readers)

 - Check out those thumbnails - they're either horizontal or square - this is why we released the Modern Thumbnails and now recommend setting your featured image to 1200x1200 square